 Manything and Presence Pro give you a way to use your spare mobile devices and repurpose them as security cameras at home.
-This allows you to save, considering that a Belkin NetCam HD+ currently sells for $99 and a Nest Cam sells for $199.
+This allows you to save, considering that a Belkin NetCam HD+ currently sells for a good price and a Nest Cam sells for a bit higher.

 While their camera-related features are not that outstanding, these apps allow you to set up a home security system in just minutes and for free at that.

 A lot of the specifications would depend on the device you are using.
 For instance, the field of view, the video quality, and the presence of a flashlight (for night vision) will depend on the specs of the device.

 If you want a better camera, two-way communication, and compatibility with IFTTT recipes, then get Manything.
 But if you want to get a better sense of what’s happening at home, go for Presence.
 Here is a comparison of both Presence and Manything, as well as the Belkin Netcam HD+ to make it easier for you to compare and contrast their features and capabilities.